- ABOUT US

 Qualities such as flexibility, openness to challenge, confidence, and the ability both to lead and to be a member of a team, are by far the most important qualities for future employment.
 This is especially true in a world where the employment market is likely to look very different in five, let alone ten years’ time.
 Such skills are developed uniquely in the Sixth Form of a school like ours, where there are numerous opportunities for teamwork, leadership and the development of communication and negotiation skills.

-In the Sixth Form the core of the curriculum will be Cambridge International Examinations (CIE) AS and A levels.
-Students will sit the internationally-recognised CIE examinations, which are the conclusion of broad and balanced study across a wide range of subjects.
+In the Sixth Form the core of the curriculum will be Cambridge Assessment International Education examinations (CAIE) AS and A levels.
+Students will sit these internationally-recognised CAIE examinations, which are the conclusion of broad and balanced study across a wide range of subjects.